Mediation vs Arbitration: What is the Difference

 • Formality: Arbitration is often more formal than mediation.
 Because arbitration involves the presentation of the case and a binding decision issued by a neutral, there are certain rules and procedures that the parties will need to follow.
 Mediation is more often relaxed and a discussion rather than a presentation.

 • Finality: Arbitration produces an award that is rarely appealable unless it meets a small number of possible exceptions.
-Mediation produces an agreement that should be followed; however, the parties may be able to modify or remove the agreement if it does not work for them any longer.
+Mediation produces an agreement that should be followed; however, the parties may be able to modify or remove the agreement if it no longer works for them.

 Advantages and Disadvantages of Arbitration:

 Reading through the differences listed above, a few advantages and disadvantages may be fairly evident.
 Factors like finality, decision-making, and representation lean strongly toward arbitration.
-However, on the other hand, these factors and many others will likely weigh in favor of arbitration in some cases of conflict resolution and mediation in others.
+However, these factors and many others will likely weigh in favor of arbitration in some cases of conflict resolution and mediation in others.

 Advantages:

 • The expertise of the Arbitrator: Because the parties involved can choose the panel in arbitration and the panel makes the final decision, for legal disputes that include specialized knowledge or particular issues, the parties can choose a panel with specialized knowledge and experience in the field.
-With mediation, the parties may choose a specialized mediator but still may need to make some decisions on their own.
+With mediation, the parties may choose a specialized mediator but still need to make some decisions independently.

 • International Appeal: Specifically in international disputes, it can be helpful to use arbitration to avoid hearing the case in one of the parties’ home court systems, which could be more sympathetic to their own citizen’s requests.
 Mediation is less popular internationally because it does not produce a final result.